intercontinental-academia/intercontinental-academia.github.io/content/Blog/Mike Livermore.md

 ---
 tags:
 - Law
 - Artificial Intelligence
 - Moral Reasoning
 - Legal Institutions
 published: true
 pinned: false
 post_title: Mike Livermore explains the intersection of law and artificial intelligence
-date: 2021-10-15T22:00:00Z
+date: 2021-10-15T22:00:00.000+00:00
 authors:
 - name: Atrina Oraee
 image: ''
 youtube_video_id: uLNtvRT0Urk
 audio:
 - '1124098528'
+images: []

 ---
 **Artificial intelligence** might seem rather unrelated to **law and legal institutions**.
 However, this is definitely not the case!
-The **intersection** of the two in precisely what interests Mike.
+The **intersection** of the two in precisely what interests [Mike](/fellows#livermore "Mike Livermore").
 So, how can law be adapted by AI research?
 Have a look at his video!

 Quite fascinatingly, Mike's project for ICA4 explores **how data-driven artificial intelligence techniques can be used to construct models of legal and moral reasoning that can address important outstanding questions in systems design**.